ainsleys/derivadex-api-docs/source/includes/main.md

 int | c.c.eventType | Enum value corresponding to this transaction log event type (`2=Post`) int | c.c.requestIndex | Numerical sequencing identifier pertaining to this transaction.
-All transactions are processed in order of their `requestIndex`. string | c.c.symbol | Market this order has been placed on (e.g. `ETHPERP`) bytes_s | c.c.orderHash | First 25 bytes of the order intent's unique EIP-712 hash int | c.c.side | Side of order (`0=bid`, `1=ask`)
+All transactions are processed in order of their `requestIndex`. string | c.c.symbol | Market this order has been placed on (e.g. `ETHPERP`) bytes_s | c.c.orderHash | First 25 bytes of the order intent"s unique EIP-712 hash int | c.c.side | Side of order (`0=bid`, `1=ask`)
 decimal_s | c.c.amount | Size of order
 decimal_s | c.c.price | Price the order has been placed at
-address_s | c.c.traderAddress | Trader's Ethereum address (prefixed with the chain discriminant) responsible for order placement string | c.c.strategyId | Cross-margined strategy identifier this order belongs to int | c.c.bookOrdinal | Numerical identifier with sequencing implications.
+address_s | c.c.traderAddress | Trader"s Ethereum address (prefixed with the chain discriminant) responsible for order placement
+string | c.c.strategyId | Cross-margined strategy identifier this order belongs to int | c.c.bookOrdinal | Numerical identifier with sequencing implications.
 You can use this to arrange multiple orders at a given level in a local order book for prioritization.